runicscribe/worldbuilding-docs/dae-machina/world/magic/disciplines/shapeshifting.md

 | Direbeast            | 25% Direbeast <br> 75% Natural Shapeshifter     | 75% Direbeast <br> 25% Natural Shapeshifter | 87.5% Direbeast <br> 12.5% Natural Shapeshifter | 75% Direbeast <br> 25% Natural Animal       |
 | Natural Animal       | 25% Direbeast <br> 75% Natural Shapeshifter     | 75% Direbeast <br> 25% Natural Shapeshifter | 75% Direbeast <br> 25% Natural Animal           | 100% Natural Animal                         |

-The most dramatic example of this phenomena is the AEl’jinn, who have become a race of natural shapeshifters over the course of several centuries.
+The most dramatic example of this phenomena is the AEl’jinn, who have become a lineage of natural shapeshifters over the course of several centuries.

 Even if the shapeshifter is in their natural form, there is still a possibility that their offspring will be natural shapeshifters.